stoqs/stoqs/doc/instructions/LOADING.md

             \c stoqs_september2012_t
             grant select on all tables in schema public to everyone;

+    - You can use the stoqs/loaders/load.py script automate the creation and migration of databases on the Postgresql server.
+You will need to configure a stoqs/campaigns.py file; see stoqs/mbari_campaigns.py for an example.
+Execute `stoqs/loaders/load.py --help` for more information.

     - The stoqs-discuss mail list (https://groups.google.com/forum/?fromgroups=#!forum/stoqs-discuss)
-      is a good place to ask questions if any problems are encountered.
+      is a good place to ask questions if you have any.